A blue photograph of silhouetted trees

 What makes a photograph a work of art?
 How do artists continue to use early photographic processes to create contemporary works of art?

-Join us at the Utah Museum of Fine Arts for an evening of community conversation, exhibition presentation, food, and more as you explore these questions, and our latest exhibition Photo-Secession: Painterly Masterworks of Turn-of-the-Century Photography
+We'll answer these questions and explore the special exhibition Photo-Secession: Painterly Masterworks of Turn-of-the-Century Photography!
+Join us at the Utah Museum of Fine Arts for an evening of community conversation, exhibition presentation, food, and more!

 The evening will start with an overview presentation of the exhibition by Senior Curator Alisa McCusker, who will highlight some of her favorite objects.
 After the presentation, visitors will have the opportunity to explore the galleries and engage with local artists about selected artworks that resonate with them or relate to their own artistic practices.